joseporcar/ags_dots/README.md

         Make it be hidden unless acted upon, and then have it go down as an overlay vertically?? (is that possible chat)

 - Workspaces:
-    Make Whatsapp icon change.. maybe in color? when there is a notification.
     Changes to special workspace colors when active.
     Perhaps change workspace icons.. they are not very convincing

 - Battery:
     Icons? colors? some indication that battery is good or bad other than plain percentage.

 - Notifications:
     Make it a button that shows the latest notification or an icon.
     On click, have an overlay with all notifications (again idk how possible)